3 Reasons to Cut Cable

 1) COST- The obvious offender.
 How much do you pay for your cable per month?
 We were paying a little over $150 and that was just for basic channels.
 None of the fancy-schmancy sports, Showtime, Starz or HBO packages included.
 At $150 per month, you could be saving $1,800 a year… nice weekend getaway, anyone?

-When we got rid of our cable, I have to admit- I was nervous.
+When we got rid of our cable, I have to admit- I was a bit nervous.
 Watching tv at night became a part of my “me time” ritual.
-How was I going to relax and find out which house they chose on Property Brothers or the latest scandal on Housewives?
-I will also admit that I am guilty of using it as a babysitter when I needed to get things done (if we’re going to have dinner, something needs to control my Velcro baby so I can get it done).
-But my wise (and frugal) husband made a good point- we don’t NEED it.
-It’s not a necessity and we’d find ways around it.
-As much as I hated to admit it, he was right.
-It turns out that having cable added no significant value to our lives.
+How was I going to relax and find out which house they chose on Property Brothers or watch the latest scandal unfold on Housewives?
+I will also admit that I am guilty of using it as a babysitter when I needed to get things done (if we’re going to have dinner, something needs to control my Velcro baby so I can cook).

 Needless to say, we’re saving $150 every month.
 Again, that’s $1,800 per year that we can use for family experiences/outings instead of tube time.
-Imagine having an extra $150 to save, to spend on doing something together as a family, for extra date night money or just to spend on yourself.
-It’s been wonderful for our family and I have no regrets.
-In my next post, Goodbye Cable, Hello Fire!– I will go over a solution we found to the cable issue.
+Imagine having an extra $150 each month to save, spend on doing something together as a family, for date night, or just to spend on yourself.
+That seems like more of a hard-work treat, doesn’t it?

 What are you paying for cable?
 Are you ready to let it go?
 What would you do with the extra money?